Does investing sound complicated and intimidating?

 You don’t need thousands of dollars to start investing.

-Simply commit to investing an amount you can afford – regularly.
+Instead, simply commit to investing an amount you can afford – regularly.

 These small investments add up to large investments over time.